newnetdev/NetworkToCode-Class/labs/Ansible_Lab_09B_Core_Config_Module.md

 Update the first task to save the Loopback interface configuration to the device.
 Also tag the task as `loopback`

+> Due to an open bug in [Ansible 2.4](https://github.com/ansible/ansible/issues/32619), the `save_when` will time out.
+As a workaround, manually login to the device and issue a `write memory` command manually.

 ``` yaml
 ---
 - name: VALIDATING INTENT ON IOS